National Coalition (Mongolia): Background

+Founding

-For his bid in the 2024 elections, Nomtoibayar began a series of negotiations with the Mongolian Green Party (MGP), the third-oldest registered political party in Mongolia.
+For his bid in the 2024 parliamentary elections, Nomtoibayar began a series of negotiations with the Mongolian Green Party (MGP), the third-oldest registered political party in Mongolia.
 MP Togmidyn Dorjkhand of the National Labour Party criticized the deal and accused the Green Party of being sold to Nomtoibayar.

 Both the 14th Party Congress of the MGP on January 19 and the 5th Party Congress of the Mongolian National Democratic Party on January 20 approved the decision to establish a new political coalition.
 The National Coalition, consisting of the MGP and the MNDP, chose Nomtoibayar as its leader on 29 January 2024.
 The Mongolian Liberal Democratic Party joined the coalition on May 15.

 In the 2024 parliamentary election, the coalition nominated a total of 67 candidates.
 Out of the 67 candidates, 24 were nominated in a closed party list, while the remaining 43 were nominated in multi-member constituencies.
 The list included chairman Nomtoibayar himself and various other party leaders within the coalition.
 The coalition managed to win 4 out of 126 seats in the State Great Khural through proportional representation.

+In the aftermath of the 2025 Mongolian political crisis, the National Coalition joined a new coalition government led by Prime Minister and MPP Chairman Nyam-Osoryn Uchral.
+Coalition leader Nomtoibayar was appointed Deputy Prime Minister on 4 April 2026.